biff31337/AD-OTP/README.md

 If you encounter any issues or have questions, please open an issue on GitHub or contact us at support@example.com.
 Acknowledgements

     Inspired by various 2FA implementations and security best practices.

+    Inspired by various 2FA implementations and security best practices.